reinierdevalk/abtab/README.md

 To install or update to a specific version rather than the latest, add `@x.y.z` -- e.g., `python@3.12.0`.

 #### Windows
-To install or update Python, run the Cygwin `setup` tool.
+To install or update Python, download and install [Python](https://www.python.org/downloads/) manually.

-**Note** Installing and updating Python can be done using a command-line package manager, but it generally not a bad idea to download and install [Python](https://www.python.org/downloads/) manually.
+**Note** Installing and updating Python can be done using a command-line package manager, but to avoid compatibility issues and ensure better integration with Windows, manual installation is preferred.

-### 3. Locating the installation path
+### 3. Confirming installation
-#### macOS, using Homebrew
-Homebrew installs Python in `/usr/local/opt/`.
-To confirm the installation path, run

-    $ brew --prefix python

-Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`. `/usr/local/bin/` is the installation path to be added to the system `PATH`.

-#### macOS, other cases
-If Python is installed through another package manager or manually, its installation path can vary.
-Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin/`, `/usr/local/bin/`, or `/usr/bin/`.
-To locate the installation path, run

-    $ which python

-If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above manually, or you can use the `find` or `locate` commands.

-#### Windows, using Cygwin
-Cygwin installs Python in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
-To confirm the installation path, run

-    $ which python

-#### Windows, other cases
-If Python is installed through another package manager or manually, its installation path can vary.
-Common Python installation paths are `C:/Python<version>/`, or `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/`.
-To locate the installation path, run

-    $ which python

-If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above manually, or you can use the `find` or `locate` commands.

-### 4. Adding the installation path to the system `PATH`
-To ensure that Python is available in the CLI, confirm that the installation path is on the system `PATH` by running

-    $ echo $PATH

-If it is not, you must add it -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).
+Once Python is installed, repeat Step 1.
+If the output does not show the version you just installed, you must add the installation path to the system `PATH` (see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)) or create a symlink to the executable (see [Creating a symlink](#creating-a-symlink)).

-**Verify that Python is now installed correctly by repeating Step 1 above.**

 ## Java
 ### 1. Verifying installation